 Take a walk under a shady stone-pillared pergola.
 Surround yourself with a hedge in the sunken garden.
 Relax on a bench under falling magnolia blossoms.
 Watch the bees and butterflies flit from one purple-spiked flower to the next.
 Or do nothing but eat your picnic and feel the peace and quiet.

 The Goodbody Garden is truly a quiet oasis, far from much of the City of Stamford’s busy comings and goings.
 It sits nestled beside the remnants of the Revolutionary War outpost of Fort Stamford.
-Four large earthen mounds (redoubts) that once supported the corners of the garrison, are still visible, just outside side of the garden.
+Large earthen mounds that once supported the corners of the garrison, are still visible, just outside of the garden.

 Why is there a beautiful formal garden next to a historic site?
 All the Stamford Historical Society’s records could tell us show is that in the early 20th century, New York financier Marcus Goodbody had an imposing home with formal gardens at this location.
 Unfortunately, the property declined over the years and the gardens fell into disarray.
 In 1972, the City of Stamford acquired the land and demolished the house.
 Two years later, the Stamford Garden Club and the Glenbrook Garden Club accepted the mayor’s invitation to restore the garden as a Bicentennial project.
 On July 4, 1976, the renewed garden was officially dedicated to to the City of Stamford.
 It has been maintained solely by the Stamford Garden Club as its major civic project ever since.
 Each year, from March to November, club members plant, prune, weed, water, and mulch, monthly or more if needed.